sin7ek/tactical-ops-aot-34-docker/README.md

     external: true

 ```
+Change `/mnt/user/appdata/tacticalops34/server` to the location where you want to store the persistent Tactical Ops server files on your Unraid server.
 When using `br0`, port mappings are usually not required because the container has its own IP address.